 On this basis, and considering estimated construction timeframes, material delivery requirements and typical vehicle types to be used across the construction period, estimated external daily vehicle movements across the construction phase are summarised in Table 5.2.
-A detailed anlysis is provided in Apppendix B.
+A detailed analysis provided in Appendix B of this report.